mohd-illyaz/mohd-illyaz/README.md

 # Hi, I'm Illyaz

 I am a recent graduate and a dedicated cybersecurity analyst who is passionate about safeguarding digital assets and mitigating cyber threats.
-This repository serves as a comprehensive showcase of my expertise, projects, and contributions to the field. with a profound interest in technology and a dedication to solving complex problems.
+This repository serves as a comprehensive showcase of my expertise, projects, and contributions to the field, with a profound interest in technology and a dedication to solving complex problems.

 ## Objective